theeagleofthedesert/MIMSID/README.md

 # MIMSID
-high-resolution mmWave imaging system using metasurface and diffusion
+code for High-resolution mmWave Imaging using Metasurface and Diffusion

 Please refer to mmwave_Imaging_artifact.pdf for detailed instructions.